PedGit025/Moore-s-Neighborhood-Cellular-Automata/README.md

 ## Overview

-**KaleidoCA** is a 2D CA that generates kaleidoscopic patterns through mirrored grids, evolving over time based on specific rules.
-The automaton operates on a quarter of the grid and mirrors it across axes to create symmetrical, stunning designs.
-It includes an interactive GUI built with **Tkinter** and **Matplotlib** for real-time visualization and control.
+**KaleidoCA** is a 2D CA that generates kaleidoscopic patterns through mirrored grids, utilizes Moore's Neighbor for rules and take the cell's angle to generate hue based form hsv.

 ---